sunyi000/tim-workshop2025/docker-installation-mac.md

-## Install Docker on Mac
+## Working with Docker on Mac ((Tested on macOS Sequoia))
 We use Podman to build docker containers on Mac.

 1. Download Podman Desktop from [podman.io](podman.io), and follow the instructions on screen to install it.

-   You can also install podman via `brew`.
+   You can also install podman via `brew` in terminal.
    `brew install podman`

-2. After installing, create and start your first Podman machine.
+3. After installing, create and start your first Podman machine.
+   Option 1: follow the GUI instructions
+   Option 2: in terminal, type the below commands

    ` podman machine init `
    ` podman machine start `

-   You can also follow the GUI to create your first Podman machine.

-3. Once Podman machine is started, from the Podman GUI interface, click "Create".
-This will guide you to build a docker container.
+4. Once Podman machine is started, from the Podman GUI interface, you should see your podman machine is in 'Running' state.
-4. For running GUI container with Podman, you will need to install XQuartz to forward the graphical display from the container to your Mac.
+6. For running GUI container with Podman, you will need to install XQuartz to forward the graphical display from the container to your Mac.

 ## Install XQuarz

-Since macOS does not have native X11 support, you need to install XQuartz:
+Since macOS does not have native X11 support, you need to install XQuartz.
+The installation is straightforward.

 ### Install XQuartz
 1. Download XQuartz from xquartz.org.